lavishay-technion/ansible_shallow/00_intro/README.md

 <img src="../99_misc/.img/ansible_logo.png" alt="ansible_logo" style="float:right;width:180px;">

-Ansible was built by developers and sysadmins who know the command line—and want to make a tool that helps them manage their servers exactly the same as they have in the past, but in a repeatable and centrally managed way.
-Ansible also has other tricks up its sleeve, making it a true Swiss Army knife for people involved in DevOps.

 The term "Ansible" was coined by Ursula K. Le Guin in her 1966 novel Rocannon's World, and refers to fictional **instantaneous communication systems**.

-The Ansible tool was developed by Michael DeHaan, the author of the provisioning server application Cobbler and co-author of the Fedora Unified Network Controller (Func) framework for remote administration.
+The Ansible tool was developed by [Michael DeHaan](), the author of the provisioning server application Cobbler and co-author of the Fedora Unified Network Controller (Func) framework for remote administration.

 Ansible, Inc. (originally AnsibleWorks, Inc.) was the company founded in 2013 by Michael DeHaan, Timothy Gerla, and Saïd Ziouani to commercially support and sponsor Ansible.
 Red Hat acquired Ansible in October 2015.

 Ansible is included as part of the Fedora distribution of Linux, owned by Red Hat, and is also available for Red Hat Enterprise Linux, CentOS, openSUSE, SUSE Linux Enterprise, Debian, Ubuntu, Scientific Linux, and Oracle Linux via Extra Packages for Enterprise Linux (EPEL), as well as for other operating systems

+As we can see, Ansible was built by developers and sysadmins who know the command line—and want to make a tool that helps them manage their servers exactly the same as they have in the past, but in a repeatable and centrally managed way.
+Ansible also has other tricks up its sleeve, making it a true Swiss Army knife for people involved in DevOps.

 ---

 # What is Ansible?

+As James Spurin explained in one of his videos, Ansible is multitude of tools, modules, and software defined Infrastructre, that are collectively ansible tool set.
-Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+For me and majority of other users, Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+You are welcome to use either of those definitions.

 #### Why we need it?